jonathank1906/AOOP-Exam/README.md

 - The current thread becomes "Blocked" from doing any other tasks.
     - If we have a UI application, the UI thread cannot update while a backend thread is doing a big task.

-Only <u>1 problem</u> is solved with async:
+Only 1 problem is solved with async:
 - The issue of the thread becoming blocked is solved.
 It makes UI applications responsive.

+The concept of async and await:
 How it does this?
-The task is released to the "Thread pool"
+When the application arrives at a point whre you await something (marked with the await keyword), that thread is not blocked anymroe because it is released back to the "Thread pool".
+Only when the result from the external resource is available then we get kind of like a new thread that would resume execution from that point.
+In the meantime, in those seconds where actually the thread would not do anything is instead of sitting there and waiting it is released and can be actually used to perform some other work in the meantime.

 > A common misconception is that async await will solve the issue of running tasks in parallel.
 However this is NOT the case.
 It will not execute any faster, it only solves the 1 problem stated before.
-## Async and Await

 - One convention is to name the aync task with async at the end of the name.

 What does asynchronous mean?
 Performing several tasks at once